mbirgi/walkify-vue/docs/specs.md

 * Streaming

 ### Flow
-* If user not logged in, authenticate & log in
+* If user not logged in, authenticate and log in
 * If no genre/mood selected, select seed
 * Fetch a first playlist of 10 tracks
 * Display track metadata